 Cater Allen has been a popular choice for contractors for many years.
 Owned by Santander, ironically, the reserve bank account for companies offers free banking for up to 30 transactions per month, but you must maintain a balance of at least £5000 to qualify.
-You can only open this particular account via an intermediary, but all contractor accountants and IFAs will be able to do this on your behalf.
+One downside is that you can only open this particular account via an intermediary, such as an accountant.

 Most of the major banks offer free banking to new companies, however we strongly advise that you compare the ongoing charges you will be faced with once the free period is over, as – like so many others – you may be reluctant to switch accounts once your business has become established.

 New banks – genuinely free banking for contractors

 In recent years, a new wave of challenger banks has emerged – offering a radical alternative to the traditional business banking model.
 These are primarily web-based banks, with great technology, and a low cost base.